Eemaa26/EPSY530Fall2014/README.md

 ### Labs

-These mini projects will have you explore statistical topics using R. For each project, create a R Markdown file (you can download the template for each lab below).
+These mini projects will have you explore statistical topics using R. For each project, create a R Markdown file (you can download the template for each lab below by right clicking and choosing "Save Link As...").
 Name your file using the following format: `LastName-X.Rmd` where X is 0 to 8 for the project number.
 You can email your projects with `EPSY530-Lab` in the subject.

 <ol start='0'>